Gay Travel Thailand: Cruise to Ayutthaya on the River of Kings

 If time allows you may also visit the lovely historical museum (closed Tuesdays), the Angkor-influenced Wat Chaiwattanaram, or Wat Napramen, the only temple to have survived the 17th century blaze set by the invading Burmese Army that eventually brought an end to Ayutthaya as a capital city.

 Return to Bangkok by highway late afternoon.
 We can deliver you to any hotel in Central Bangkok or Don Muaeng Airport.
-We can also take you to Pattaya or to Suvnabhumi airport for a small additional charge.
+We can also take you to Suvnabhumi or Donmuaeng airport for a small additional charge.

 About Your River Boat